Atsyllac/ERP_Analysis/README.md

 Repo for final project of CSCI 5122 (Neural Networks &amp; Deep Learning)

 ## Abstract
 In neuroscience, Event-related potentials (ERPs) are very small voltages generated in the brain structures in response to specific events or stimuli (Blackwood and Muir, 1990).
 These are measured using electroencephalography (EEG).
 There are two widely-studied ERPs related to linguistics: the N400 and the P600.
 The N400 is a negative waveform that peaks about 400ms after a person is introduced to a lexical or semantic error.
-The P600 waveform peaks positively about 600ms after a stimulus containing a syntactical error.
+The P600 waveform peaks positively about 600ms after a stimulus containing a syntactical/grammatical error.
-In this project, I use two CNNs and an ANN to see if, given sentence-level embeddings and sentence-locked EEG data, an ANN can classify whether a sentence contains a grammatical, syntactical, or syntactic_grammatical error, or is simply normal.
+In this project, I use two CNNs and an ANN to see if, given sentence-level embeddings and sentence-locked EEG data, an ANN can classify whether a sentence contains a grammatical, semantic, or semantic_grammatical error, or is simply normal.
 While reasearch has been done on using CNNs to decode EEGs (see EEGNet and DeepConvNet), I have not seen a classification task like this one, especially related to non-English data.

 ## Analysis